kpumuk/codecolorer/readme.txt

     attr_accessor :title
     [/ccW_ruby]

+More examples could be found on the <a href="http://kpumuk.info/projects/wordpress-plugins/codecolorer/examples">CodeColorer Examples</a>
+page.
 You can find modes explained below.

 = Possible parameters =